mozhdehNouri/CoroutineFlowAdvance/app/src/main/java/com/example/coroutineflowadvance/flow/state_share_flow/HotFlowAndHotFlows.md

 startItem emit 3 collect 2
 emit 3
 startItem emit 3 collect 1
 ```

 code in the flow builder run for every collector.
 every collector gets its own stream of values and each collector is
 independ of another collector.

+HotFlows:

+Unlike ColdFlows , HotFlows start emiting value without calling any
+collector. hot flows can get lost if no current active collector.

+in hot flows we can lost data.

+- Are active regardless of whether there are collectors.

+- Stay active even when there is no more collector.

+- Emissions are shared between all collectors.

+**Two important reasons we use hotFlows is disability coldFlow or regular
+flow to do this two things.**

+**1 - Coniguration changes in cold flow get canceled during configuration
+change and restart**

+**2 - Multiple collectors create multiple flows.** or we can say
+independent of each other.